New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Data-set of GRBs and Model-independent methods

 \subsection{Data-set of GRBs}

-In this paper, we implement cosmological model-independent constraints for LIV via multiband GRBs observations.
-First, we collect 93 time delay data of GRBs from different observations.
-Later, we reconstructed $K(z)$ from the luminosity distance data of 174 GRBs calibrated by \cite{Tang:2021elg}. by a cosmological model-independent method.
+In this paper, we implement cosmological model-independent constraints for LIV via multiband observations of long GRBs.
+First, we collect a sample of 88 time delays from long GRBs.
+Later, we reconstruct $K(z)$ from the luminosity distance data of 174 GRBs calibrated by Tang et al.~\cite{Tang:2021elg}, using a cosmological model-independent method.

-In this work, we utilized 93 time delay data of GRBs obtained from different observations, the redshift range is $0.017<z<6.29$.
-There are 37 datasets from the observation of GRB160625B by the Fermi Gamma-Ray Burst Monitor (GBM) and the Fermi LAT \citep{2016GCN.19581....1B, 2016GCN.19580....1D}.
-GRB160625B consists of three sub-bursts, with a total duration of 770 seconds \citep{Zhang:2016poo}.
-Its brightness during the second burst was of such intensity that it facilitated the extraction of its light curves across various energy ranges. \cite{Wei:2016exb} calculated the time delay between light curves of different energies by using the cross-correlation function (CCF \citep{2012ApJ...748..132Z}) method.
-They also recorded the time delay between the light curve in the energy range of $10\sim 12$ KeV and other light curves at higher energies (refer to Table 1 in \cite{Wei:2016exb}).
-Also include the 35 datasets from Table 1 in \cite{2006APh....25..402E}, with 9 being identified through observations obtained by BATSE, another 15 captured by the HETE satellite, and an additional 11 recorded via the Swift satellite.
-They searched for spectral time lags in the range of $115\sim 320$ KeV to $25\sim 55$ KeV in the publicly available light curve data.
-And there are 21 from Table 3 provided in reference \cite{Xiao:2022ovb}, obtained by GBM, and Swift.
-They recorded spectral time lags between the low-energy band of $15\sim 70$ KeV and the high-energy band of $120\sim 250$ KeV, within a redshift range of $0.117 < z < 2.938$.
+In this work, we utilize 88 time delays from long GRBs, spanning a readshift range of $0.017<z<6.29$ and energy bands from $10$ keV to $20$ MeV.
+The dataset comprises three distinct subsets.
+The first subset includes 37 time delays from the long GRB 160625B, reported in Table~1 of Wei et al.~\cite{Wei:2016exb}.
+This burst was observed by the Fermi Gamma-ray Burst Monitor (GBM) and the LAT.
+It comprises three distinct emission episodes and has a total duration of approximately 770 seconds~\cite{Zhang:2016poo}.
+Its brightness during the second burst was of such intensity that it facilitated the extraction of its light curves across various energy ranges~\cite{2016GCN.19581....1B, 2016GCN.19580....1D}.
+These time delays were derived using the cross-correlation function (CCF) method~\cite{2012ApJ...748..132Z}, between the $10 \sim 12$ keV light curve and those in higher-energy bands ranging from 15 keV to 20 MeV.
+The second subset consists of 30 time delays from long GRBs selected from the mixed sample in Table~1 of Ellis et al.~\cite{2006APh....25..402E}, after excluding all short GRBs.
+These bursts were observed by the BATSE, HETE, and Swift satellites.
+The time delays were extracted by analyzing the spectral lags between the energy bands $115 \sim 320$ keV and $25 \sim 55$ keV using publicly available light curve data.
+The third subset comprises 21 time delays listed in Table~3 of Xiao et al.~\cite{Xiao:2022ovb}, which were obtained from GBM and Swift observations.
+These data correspond to spectral lags between the low-energy band of $15\sim 70$ keV and the high-energy band of $120 \sim 250$ keV, within a redshift range of $0.117 < z < 2.938$.